Enhancing corporate governance

 Criteria and Concepts for Classification of Investment Shares

-Our group classifies shares that it holds for the following purposes as investment shares for non-pure investment purposes, and shares that it holds for other purposes as investment shares for pure investment purposes.
+Our group classifies shares that it holds for the following purposes as strategic shareholdings.

 A. Maintaining and strengthening business relationships with the investee company